JPresting/2---Self-Hosted-Infrastructure/local-n8n-selfhost/README.md

-# ♦️N8N Local Installation with Auto-Start on Windows
+# 💎N8N Local Installation with Auto-Start on Windows💎

 A comprehensive guide to install n8n locally using Docker with automatic startup functionality and quick-restart options.